JayanShrestha/JayanShrestha/README.md

 ## Hi there 👋
-<p classname="font-bold"> Hi, I am Full-stack software engineer specializing in mostly Frontend (React, Vue) and Backend (Node/Express).
+<p classname="font-bold"> Hi, I am Full-stack software engineer specializing in mostly Frontend (React) and Backend (Node/Express JS, Nest JS).
 Currently, I am living in Sydney, Australia working as a frontend developer in AutechJobs.
 I am deeply passionate about solving problems by building scalable web applicaitons.

 🔭 I enjoy building high-performance, scalable web applications with modern architectures.
 My experience spans from crafting responsive frontend interfaces using React and Vue to engineering robust serverless backend deployment using Nest JS and Koyeb.
 I have experience in building API integration, expertise with JavaScript (TypeScript), and working with a Agile team.